 remove_action('shutdown', 'wp_ob_end_flush_all', 1);

-If you’re struggling to diagnose your WordPress Customizer problem, as well as figuring out how to fix it, this article hits the spot!
+If you’re struggling to diagnose your WordPress Customizer problem, as well as figure out how to fix it, this article hits the spot!

 We’ve pointed out several possible culprits behind your faulty Customizer and provided you with detailed and practical solutions.